 Mortality and Morbidity risk: AIG Life considered an increase in claims and the impact that would have on the capital resources required.
-Moderate and severe Covid-19 mortality scenarios were added in the 2020 ORSA.
+Moderate and severe Covid-19 mortality scenarios were added in the 2020 ORSA and retained in 2021.
 The company is well protected from this risk due to use of reinsurance.